-The Regional Development School is a supplementary training program, designed to give dedicated, high level soccer players aged 7 to 14, an opportunity to receive additional training in a different environment to their travel team.
+The Regional Development School is a supplementary training program, designed to give dedicated, high level soccer players ages 7 to 14, an opportunity to receive additional training in a different environment to their travel team.
 Focusing on individual, technical aspects of the game, the RDS provides both boys and girls with the additional practice time they require to achieve expertise in soccer.
 At the top end of the spectrum, the RDS serves as a means of identifying the region’s top talents, giving them the best possible chance of reaching the Red Bull’s Academy teams, and perhaps even a career in the professional game.
 In reality, and for the majority of participants, the program strives to make each participant more confident in their own skills, so they can maximize their potential, and play to the highest level they find themselves capable of.

 Why do Red Bulls only train 7 to 14 year olds on a supplementary basis?

-The RDS allows Red Bulls to keep track of some of the area’s top soccer players, whilst allowing them to train, and play, in their own community.
+The RDS allows Red Bulls to keep track of some of the area’s top soccer players, while allowing them to train, and play, in their own community.
 This effectively supports soccer clubs of all sizes throughout the community, and allows top players to remain with their peers, without needing to move to a different club, to the detriment of the local soccer community.
-In short, players within the RDS will benefit from additional training, whilst still reaping the social rewards of training, and playing in their own town.
+In short, players within the RDS will benefit from additional training, while still reaping the social rewards of training, and playing in their own town.

 Why is the RDS broken down into separate seasons?

 It is our belief that players should not have to commit to supplementary training on a permanent basis, and parents should not have to make this commitment financially.
 Breaking the year down into separate seasons allows families to pick and chose the locations that work for them, and participate as much, or as little as they wish.